SangramChavan/Ad-block/README.md

 # Found a Phishing website or link ?
 Open issue.
 OR Follow the convention provided below to add the link.
-Block melicious links or website.
+Block malicious links or website.
 One step to safe internet.

 # How to contribute ?
 Open a issue OR add urls in the hosts file